TranPhucVinh/C/Application layer/HTTP/TCP socket for HTTP client/README.md

 Read return message from ``howsmyssl.com/a/check``: ``howmyssl_https_request.c``

 **Notice**: The return value read from ``howsmyssl.com/a/check` is different from reading them directly from web browser, due to security reason.

-## For Windows

-For TCP socket in Windows, use library ``winsock2.h`` which is built-in in GCC compiler.